What is a Board Certification?

 Oral surgeons treat issues relating to the mouth, jaw, and the hard and soft tissues of the mouth and are experts at treating problems related to them.
 Some of the treatments oral surgeons perform include but are not limited to include: teeth extractions, dental implants, facial trauma, TMJ disorder, oncologic surgery, and reconstructive surgery.

-Teeth extractions are a common procedure performed by oral surgeons, in particular wisdom teeth that are impacted and have grown at an angle.
+Teeth extractions are a common procedure performed by oral surgeons, in particular wisdom teeth or canines that are impacted and have grown at an angle.
 Your dentist may recommend an oral surgeon if your tooth extraction is complex.
 This will be necessary if the tooth has broken below the gum line and an incision in the gum line may need to be made to remove it.

 Oral surgeons have comprehensive knowledge of the jawbone and mouth.
 Their extensive expertise on the safest method of implant placement ensures they are a good option for performing any dental implant procedure.
 They are also equipped to deal effectively with any complications that may arise, such as performing a bone graft or a tooth socket graft prior to dental implant surgery if the patient does not have enough bone to support their dental implant.